-Families that attend group briefings and still need individual assistance will be referred to an appropriate HACSB staff person.
+Families that attend group briefings and still need individual assistance will be referred to an appropriate PHA staff person.

-Briefings will be conducted in English or Spanish.
-For limited English proficient (LEP) applicants, HACSB will provide translation services in accordance with the PHA's LEP plan (See Chapter 2).
+Briefings will be conducted in English and/or Spanish, upon request.
+For limited English proficient (LEP) applicants, the PHA will provide interpretation services in accordance with the PHA's LEP plan (See Chapter 2).

-Notification and Attendance
+Attendance